IIYAMA12/Project-blauwdruk-documentation/docs/pages/ethiek/README.md

 > Each IndexedDB database is unique to an origin (typically, this is the site domain or subdomain), meaning it cannot access or be accessed by any other origin.
 (Google, z.d.-b)

 De data is alleen beschikbaar via een unieke webadres.
-Dit betekend dat andere websites geen toegang tot deze data kunnen verschaffen.
+Dit betekend dat andere websites geen toegang tot deze data hebben.

 ![Browser ondersteuning (Caniuse, z.d.)](content/indexedDB.png)